-For more information about this screen, see Database Configuration Type in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.
+See Database Configuration Type in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard .

-3.2.2.7 Specifying JDBC Component Schema Information
+Specifying JDBC Component Schema Information

 Use the JDBC Component Schema screen to verify or specify details about the database schemas.

 Verify that the values populated on the JDBC Component Schema screen are correct for all schemas.
 If you selected RCU Data on the previous screen, the schema table should already be populated appropriately.